 Tracking Land Change (TLC) at River Ridge Ranch, California.
 Research Program for Undergraduates (REU)

 Welcome to the Tracking Land Change (TLC) project at River Ridge Ranch, California.
 This program is a National Science Foundation (NSF) funded Research Experiences for Undergraduates (REU) offering.
 Our REU program will take place on-site at the scenic River Ridge Ranch at the foot of the Sierra Nevada Mountains and on campus at California State University, Long Beach (approximately three and a half weeks at each location).

 The objective of this REU is to train the next generation of land managers and restoration scientists in conservation science and technology to facilitate the transition of working lands to de facto working reserves.
-We will train a highly diverse group of students in the field at River Ridge Ranch (RRR), a working ranch near Sequoia National Park, and in the our laboratory, in the use of innovative geospatial technologies and the application of the associated STEM biogeographic concepts that inform them.
+We will train a highly diverse group of students in the field at River Ridge Ranch (RRR), a working ranch near Sequoia National Park, and in our laboratory, in the use of innovative geospatial technologies and the application of the associated STEM biogeographic concepts that inform them.
 Students will develop their own research questions in consultation with a broad array of faculty and carry out original research in teams.
 They will also receive training in career skills, including professional report writing and oral communication for in-person and virtual visual presentations.
 Students receive a paid stipend for participating.